kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### Is battery life good on ProtonAOSP? {#battery-life}

 Battery life is a highly personal thing that is different for each individual user, so we can't predict how good the battery life will be for you or how many hours of screen-on time you will get.
-We don't make tweaks specifically for battery life, but for most users, battery life is considerably better than Google's stock OS because of the reduced bloat and background services.
+We don't make tweaks specifically for battery life, but for most users, battery life is considerably better than Google's stock OS because of the reduced bloat and fewer background services.

 ## Updates